-This is a good resume for most retail cashier positions but especially for businesses where employee responsibilities include a lot of accounting and customer service as well as traditional cashier duties.
+This is a good resume for most retail cashier positions, but especially for businesses where employee responsibilities include a lot of accounting and customer service as well as traditional cashier duties.

 Gas Station Cashier Resume

 This template would be useful for gas station cashiers in states like New Jersey and Oregon where they are required by law.
-It could also adapted for almost any type of cashier position by expanding the sidebar and adding a licenses and certificates section if needed.
+It could also be adapted for almost any type of cashier position by expanding the sidebar and adding a licenses and certificates section if needed.

 Shoe Store Cashier Resume

 This resume is good for most cashier jobs but is also appropriate for someone with a lot of skills, education, certificates and other details to list.
-Because of the large skills section, this resume template could also be used for an entry-level job applicant to create a functional-style resume by replacing the work history with accounting and business coursework.
+Because of the large skills section, this resume template can be used for an entry-level job applicant to create a functional-style resume by replacing the work history with accounting and business coursework.

 Software House Cashier Resume Template

 This simple resume is both memorable and easy-to-read.
 It’s also a useful template for a combination-style resume that’s easy to adapt for almost any position.

 This resume has been targeted for fast-food and restaurant cashier jobs, but could also be used for other businesses.

 This resume can be easily changed to apply for almost any retail cashier position, though someone with a lot of previous job experience might be better off using a chronological resume template adapted for people with longer job histories.